Job Inputs

 gcs | Scheduled poll | Pull objects from Google Cloud Storage. | Shares batching semantics with S3 and Azure connectors. |

-http-poll | Scheduled poll | Call REST APIs on a cadence. | Configure headers, query params, and request bodies; supports retries and backoff. |
+http-poll | Scheduled poll | Call REST APIs on a cadence. | Configure headers, query params, and request bodies; supports retries and timeouts. |

 http-server | Event-driven | Accept inbound webhooks. | Runs an embedded HTTP listener on the worker. |